tru0067/GTFO-VanillaReloaded/README.md

 ## Miscellaneous Changes

 -   Sledgehammer, Knife and Bat have had `CanHitMultipleEnemies` set to `true`.
 This allows them to double hit enemies with the hitscan check and first hitbox like Spear can.
-    -   This change has been made to prevent the annoying scenario of accidentally hitting an enemy with the fist hitbox rather than the one you're aiming at with the hitscan check.
+    -   This change has been made to prevent the annoying scenario of accidentally hitting an enemy with the first hitbox rather than the one you're aiming at with the hitscan check.
     -   This change has also been made because double hits are fun.

 ## Acknowledgements